Knowing which commonly encountered plants are edible means you'll have a ready source of nutrition in case of emergency.

-Weeds might be the most common of all edible plants; chickweed and dandelion are common garden invaders that are good to eat raw or cooked.
+Weeds might be the most common of all edible plants; chickweed and dandelion (pictured above) are common garden invaders that are good to eat raw or cooked.

 Plantain, a weed that many go to great lengths to eradicate from their lawns--and that springs up in almost any disturbed ground--is good to eat plucked fresh from the ground.